outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 					- https://pfascentral.org/pfas-free-products/
 			2. Solution to BPA in cans:
 				- avoid drinking from any cans whatsoever (only glass bottles or water thats been boiled/filtered/purified after being stored in something else)
+				- use probiotics with many strains (like Garden of Life) to help IBS after BPA/similar exposure
 			3. Solution to plastic in containers/bottles:
 				- avoid eating anything stored in plastic for a long time, including bottled water, frozen foods, cereal, etc
 				- drink Flow water to avoid chemicals from plastic bottles